rajpanda74/python-practice/README.md

 # python-practice
-This is my first repository for python.
+This is my first git repository for python.
+Author - Raj Panda